September 28, 2021

-Your dentist discusses the various options to help you to figure out which one best meets your needs.
+Your best dentist discusses the various options to help you to figure out which one best meets your needs.

 Gold: A combination of copper and other metals, such as nickel or chromium, the main advantage of gold crowns is their strength and durability.

 Strong and highly resistant, they last a long time if cared for properly.
 But due to their color and aesthetics, they don’t make a popular choice.

 Metal: Several different types of metals are used in dental crowns, including gold, palladium, nickel, and chromium.